X

 How does in-house financing work?

-An in-house lender is generally someone who sits in the real estate agent's office to field questions and offer loan programs and advice to agents' clients.
+In general, an in-house lender is generally someone who sits in the real estate agent's or builders office to field questions and offer loan programs and advice to agents' clients.
+Some buyers like the concept of communicating with one party, knowing their lender will update all other parties involved.

 In-house financing disadvantages